nicolasances/tyk-gateway-setup/README.md

 ## 3. Create a tyk.conf file

-See the tyk configuration file     tyk.conf     in this repository.
+See the tyk configuration file 'tyk.conf' in this repository.

 ## 4. Start the tyk gateway container

     docker run -d --network tyk-net --name gateway -p 8080:8080 -e TYKSECRET=asdasd -v  /root/tyk-ce/tyk.conf:/opt/tyk-gateway/tyk.conf tykio/tyk-gateway

 Important steps here:
- * replate     tyk-net     with your network (but has to be the same of redis)
+ * replate 'tyk-net' with your network (but has to be the same of redis)
  * set the right port (in this case 8080)
- * set the right TYKSECRET: this is going to be used to call the Tyk Gateway own APIs (    x-tyk-authorization     header)
+ * set the right TYKSECRET: this is going to be used to call the Tyk Gateway own APIs ( 'x-tyk-authorization' header)
- * link the     tyk.conf     file
+ * link the 'tyk.conf' file

-*Note that the     secret     field in the     tyk.conf     file won't actually set the TYK SECRET, since Tyk will override it with the TYKSECRET environment variable: that's why we're passing that env variable in the docker run command.*
+*Note that the 'secret' field in the 'tyk.conf' file won't actually set the TYK SECRET, since Tyk will override it with the TYKSECRET environment variable: that's why we're passing that env variable in the docker run command.*

 At this point the gateway should be answering on http://localhost:8080/tyk/apis.